taikedz/oggcamp.github.io/index.md

 layout: default
 ---

 10th Anniversary Spectacular!
-Believe it or not OggCamp is 10 years old thi year.
-Whether you've never been before or you're claiming a lifetime achievement award by attending them all, we you you'll join us in **Manchester this October** to celebrate!
+Believe it or not OggCamp is 10 years old this year.
+Whether you've never been before or you're claiming a lifetime achievement award by attending them all, we hope you'll join us to celebrate!

+We're at <a href="https://www.pendulumhotel.co.uk/">**The Manchester Conference Centre**</a> in the Pendulum Hotel near Picadilly Station the weekend of **October 19th and 20th 2019**.

+<a href="/tickets">**Tickets are available now**</a> and accommodation details are on the way.
+So get booking!

 <h2>STAY IN TOUCH</h2>